imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 How can I implement a countdown timer?
 --------------------------------------

 This code will work on intraday and ``1D`` timeframes.
-It would require more discerning logic for it to work on timeframes higher than that:
+However, it would require more discerning logic for it to work on timeframes higher than that:

 ::